tennjugu/Recursion/README.md

 ## Overview

 This repository contains the solution to the recursion assignment as part of The Odin Project curriculum.
-The goal of this assignment is to assess your knowledge of recursion and your ability to implement a recursive algorithm to sort an array using the Merge Sort algorithm.
+The goal of this assignment is to assess my knowledge of recursion and my ability to implement a recursive algorithm to sort an array using the Merge Sort algorithm.

 ## Assignment Description

-The assignment requires you to create a function that takes a single array as input and sorts it using the Merge Sort algorithm.
+The assignment requires I create a function that takes a single array as input and sorts it using the Merge Sort algorithm.
 Merge Sort is a divide-and-conquer sorting algorithm that recursively divides the input array into smaller sub-arrays, sorts them, and then combines them to produce a sorted output.

 ## Project Structure